MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 **Theory of Operation**

 The driver exposes a KS filter for its capture device as usual.
 This filter supports several KS properties and a KS event to configure, enable and signal a detection event.
-The filter also includes an additional pin factory identified as a keyword detector pin.
-This pin is used to stream audio from the keyword detector.
+The filter also includes an additional pin factory identified as a keyword spotter (KWS) pin.
+This pin is used to stream audio from the keyword spotter.

 The properties are: